johndowns/powershell-function-sqlcmd/README.md

-# powershell-function-sqlcmd
+# Example PowerShell Azure Function with `Invoke-Sqlcmd` cmdlet

-Demonstration of using Invoke-Sqlcmd from PowerShell Azure function
+This repository contains an example of using the `Invoke-Sqlcmd` cmdlet from within a PowerShell Azure Function (v3).